doublerobotics/d3-sdk/README.md

 # Double 3 Developer SDK

-First, your Double 3 will need to be [put into developer mode](docs/Developer%20Mode.md).
+Before accessing any developer features, your Double 3 will need to be [put into developer mode](docs/Developer%20Mode.md).

+## Developer Monitor

+The Developer Monitor allows you to view and control all of your Double's features from a web interface.
+The Developer Monitor is a page hosted by an internal server on your D3.

 Open the Developer Monitor of your D3 in Chrome on your computer by visiting: http://YOUR_D3_IP:8080.
 You can find your D3's local IP by tapping the WiFi icon on the default standby screen.

+## Hardware

+Double 3 is powered by an Nvidia Jetson TX2-4GB System-on-Module connected to various built-in [sensors and devices](https://www.doublerobotics.com/tech-specs.html).
+The hardware is similar to an Nvidia [Jetson TX2 Dev Kit](https://developer.nvidia.com/embedded/jetson-tx2-developer-kit) with added peripherals.

+## Custom Applications

+You can write and deploy your own custom code on your D3.
+The D3 head runs Ubuntu 18.04 on an Nvidia TX2-4GB module, so you can write code in any language that runs on that platform.

 The core D3 software runs as a system service called `d3`.
 Your code will interact with this service by sending commands and receiving events.
 All commands and events are sent over a standard Unix domain socket.
 See more about [communicating with the D3 service](docs/Communicating.md).

-## Custom Applications

-You can write and deploy your own custom code on your D3.
-The D3 head runs Ubuntu 18.04 on an Nvidia TX2 4GB module, so you can write code in any language that runs on that platform.

 #### HTML Applications